The Negev – Israel’s vast, primeval, southern desert – covers 60% of the nation’s

 While development of the Negev is officially a national mission, governmentinvestments are not sufficient and the Negev remains largely undeveloped and its population poor.
 In 2010 members of Negev Rising decided to take decisive action and develop the Negev.
 They purchased 86 ½ acres and planted the largest vineyard in the Negev that employs dozens.

 Delineated as a social business, 50% of the profits are invested into education and welfare projects in Mitzpe Ramon.
-In the heart of the grape vines is a visitor’s center frequented by thousands of soldiers serving in the area, as well as tourists
+In the heart of the grape vines is a visitor’s oasis visited frequently by thousands of soldiers serving in the area, as well as many tourists and local residents.